vectrix-space/ignite/readme.md

 You will also need to depend on the server binary in order to compile your mod for your specified target(s).

-**Note:** To support custom mappings you should check out the [Pacifist Remapper](https://github.com/PacifistMC/pacifist-remapper) gradle plugin.
+**Note:** To support custom mappings you should check out [ignite-mod-template](https://github.com/vectrix-space/ignite-mod-template) if you're running Paper.
+For Spigot check out [Pacifist Remapper](https://github.com/PacifistMC/pacifist-remapper).

 ### Configuring your Mod